Last updated on February 17, 2023

 As a general rule, garnets with fewer incisions are more valuable.
 A typical garnet should be eye-clean; blemishes and inclusions are not that tolerated.

-However, the story changes a little when it comes to unique incisions, which can increase the value of a stone.
-For example, Russian Demantoid garnets can have “horsetail” inclusions which are fine golden hair-like flaws within the gem.
-Such rare incisions are regarded by gem collectors, as they serve as a reliable indication of their Russian origin.
+However, the story changes a little when it comes to unique inclusions, as they can increase the value of a stone.
+For example, Russian demantoid garnets can have “horsetail” inclusions, fine golden hair-like flaws within the gem.
+Such rare inclusions are regarded by gem collectors, as they serve as a reliable indication of their Russian origin.

-Another example is the rare and expensive Uvarovite garnet, which is an opaque stone, meaning clarity does not come into it.
-The third premium-priced garnet variety is Tsavorite.
-While clean Tsavorites are more valuable, it is expected that a large gem may have some flaws.
+Another example is the rare and expensive uvarovite garnet.
+It is an opaque stone, meaning clarity does not come into it.
+The third premium-priced garnet variety is tsavorite.
+While clean tsavorites are more valuable, it is expected that a large gem may have some flaws.

 Garnet Care and Cleaning

 Garnet is a relatively durable gemstone, 6.5 – 7.5 on the Mohs hardness scale.
 It is hard enough to survive accidental hits; however, you should take special care to prevent damages.

 Remember to remove your garnet jewellery before physical activities or household cleaning since this gem can be damaged by other harder materials and surfaces.

-To clean garnets at home, you should add some mild dishwashing soap liquid in warm water.
+To clean garnets at home, use mild dishwashing soap liquid and warm water.
 Stir the water and dish soap together using a spoon or your finger.
 Carefully place your gemstones in the liquid you have prepared and soak them for about 20 – 30 minutes.
 This will help to loosen any dirt.
 After the soaking, use a soft toothbrush to remove the dirt.
 Next, rinse out your piece of jewellery with clean water and dry it with a soft and lint-free cloth.

 Ultrasonic cleaners may be used with garnets; however, they are not generally recommended, as vibrations can loosen jewellery settings.

-When storing garnet jewellery, keep it separated from other gemstones and jewellery as they may scratch, chip or even break your gems.
+When storing garnet jewellery, keep it separated from other gemstones and jewellery as they may get scratched by other harder gems.

 |Chemical Formula||Almandine - Fe3Al2Si3O12|